TomObungu/physics.md/OCR A Level Physics/Specification/Gravatational Fields/Gravitational Fields.md

 All objects with a mass create a gravitational field around them.
 This field extends to infinity but is negligible at long distances.

+## Definition
+A region around an object mass where other masses experience a force.
+Extending to infinity but diminishing with distance from the centre of mass.
 ![[Pasted image 20251028184309.png]]
 Any other object with mass placed in a gravitational field will experience an attractive force towards the centre of the object.

 On Earth, this gravitational attraction is called weight.

 ## Gravitational field strength
-The gravitational field strength $g$ at a point within a gravitational field is defined as gravitational force exerted per unit mass:
+The gravitational field strength $g$ at a point within a gravitational field is defined as gravitational force exerted per unit mass at a point within a gravitational field.
 $$
 g = \frac{F}{m}
 $$